GC Logo

 • Best practice guidance: On integration approaches, error handling, webhooks, security, and compliance.

-Example prompts and workflows
+Example prompts and workflows:

 • Getting started: "How do I collect recurring payments for new users that sign-up on my website using GoCardless?"